robindrew/robindrew-trading/README.md

 * [Active Tick Provider](https://github.com/robindrew/robindrew-trading-activetick)
 * [Backtest Provider](https://github.com/robindrew/robindrew-trading-backtest)

-Note: IG Index does **not** provide access to any useful amount of historic price data.
+Note: IG Index does **not** provide access to any useful quantity of historic price data.
+Strict limits exist on the amount of historic price data that can be queried via the REST API each month.

 ## Services
 A service is a stand-alone web application providing a front end to various trading functionality.